Germany

 Structure

-Leibniz-Institute for Science and Mathematics Education (IPN) in Kiel, authorized by the German Government through the BMBF, the Federal Ministry of Education and Research in Berlin.
+Leibniz-Institute for Science and Mathematics Education (IPN) in Kiel, authorized by the German Government through the BMBFSFJ, the Federal Ministry of Education, Family Affairs, Senior Citizens, Women and Youth in Berlin.

 Leibniz-Institute for Science and Mathematics Education (IPN) in Kiel